 Q5.
 What are the benefits of the Special Marriage Act?

 Ans5.
-The Special Marriage Act offers a legal framework for interfaith and inter-caste couples to have a recognized and sanctified union.
+The Special Marriage Act offers a legal framework for interfaith and inter-caste couples to have a recognised and sanctified union.
 It eliminates the need for religious conversion and provides a streamlined registration process.

 Q6.
 What should couples considering an interfaith or inter-caste marriage be aware of?